-1 1.2 Definitions
+8 1.2 Definitions

-OPTN organ tracking system
+9 OPTN organ tracking system

-A software application developed and distributed by the OPTN Contractor that operates on a hardware platform and uses barcode technology to generate printed labels for organ packaging and tracking.
+10 A software application developed and distributed by the OPTN Contractor that uses barcode technology

-2.2 OPO Responsibilities
+11 to generate printed labels for organ packaging and tracking.

-The host OPO is also responsible for all of the following:
+12 13 2.2 OPO Responsibilities

-- Identifying potential deceased donors. - 12 2.
-Providing evidence of authorization for donation. - 13 3.
-Evaluating deceased donors. - 4.
-Maintaining documentation used to exclude any patient from the imminent neurological death data definition or the eligible data definition. - 16 5.
-Verifying that death is pronounced according to applicable laws. - Establishing and then implementing a plan to address organ donation for diverse cultures and ethnic populations. - 19 7.
-Clinical management of the deceased donor. - 20 8.
-Assuring that the necessary tissue-typing material is procured, divided, and packaged. - 21 9.
+- 14 The host OPO is also responsible for all of the following: - 1516 1.
+Identifying potential deceased donors. - 17 2.
+Providing evidence of authorization for donation. - 18 3.
+Evaluating deceased donors. - Maintaining documentation used to exclude any patient from the imminent neurological death data definition or the eligible data definition. - 21 5.
+Verifying that death is pronounced according to applicable laws. - Establishing and then implementing a plan to address organ donation for diverse cultures and ethnic populations. - 24 7.
+Clinical management of the deceased donor. - 25 8.
+Assuring that the necessary tissue-typing material is procured, divided, and packaged. - 26 9.
 Assessing deceased donor organ quality. - Preserving, labeling, packaging, and transporting the organs.
-Labeling and packaging must be completed using the OPTN organ tracking system according to Policy 16: Organ and Vessel Packaging, Labeling, Shipping, and Storage. - Reporting to the OPTN Contractor all deceased donor information required for organ placement, including the donor's human leukocyte antigen (HLA) type. - 12.
+Labeling and packaging must be completed using the OPTN organ tracking system according to Policy 16: Organ and Vessel Packaging, Labeling, Shipping, and Storage. - 11.
 Executing the match run and using the resulting match for each deceased donor organ allocation.
-The previous sentence does not apply to VCA transplants; instead, members must allocate VCAs according to Policy 12.2: VCA Allocation. - 30 13.
-Documenting and maintaining complete deceased donor information for seven years for all31 organs procured. - 14.
-Ensuring that written documentation of the deceased donor evaluation, donor management, authorization for donation, death pronouncement, and organ procurement quality accompanies the organ as described in Policy 16: Organ and Vessel Packaging, Labeling, Shipping, and Storage. - Maintaining blood specimens appropriate for serologic and nucleic acid testing (NAT), as available, for each deceased donor for at least 10 years after the date of organ transplant, and ensuring these
+The previous sentence does not apply to VCA transplants; instead, members must allocate VCAs according to Policy 12.2: VCA Allocation. - 12.
+Documenting and maintaining complete deceased donor information for seven years for all organs procured. - 13.
+Ensuring that documentation for all of the following deceased donor information is submitted to the OPTN Contractor upon receipt to enable complete and accurate evaluation of donor suitability by transplant programs: - a.
+ABO source documentation